kinnara-digital-studio/kecak-workflow/docs/pluginsList_crudMenu.md

 # CRUD Menu

-C.R.U.D menu is a plugin in the form of a datalist and has the ability to create, read, update and delete data in the datalist.
+CRUD menu is a plugin in the form of a datalist and has the ability to create, read, update and delete data in the datalist.

 ## How to use